Towards Bridging the FL Performance-Explainability Trade-Off: A Trustworthy 6G RAN Slicing Use-Case: System Model and Problem Statement

 \subsection{Problem Statement}

 Unlike post-hoc XAI strategies, the aim of this paper is to design an explanation-guided \emph{in-hoc} FL-based resource allocation scheme for transparent zero-touch 6G network slicing at the RAN-Edge domain while balancing the trade-off between the performance and explainability.
 To achieve this, the proposed approach incorporates the XAI-based \emph{confidence metric} as constraint in a closed-loop manner during the model learning process.
 This allows for iterative optimization and adjustment of the model based on the insights gained from XAI considerations.
 Indeed, this approach is needed to strengthen the intelligence entities of our ZSM-based slice-level resource management \cite{neuro}.
+Nevertheless, in our resource allocation scheme, we leverage feature attributions obtained through Integrated Gradients (IG) to understand the factors influencing CPU resource allocation for network slices.
+These attributions are mapped to a soft probability space, providing a probabilistic view of feature importance.
+Notably, the model's confidence metric, derived from soft attributions, serves as a constraint in the allocation optimization.
+This approach yields transparent and explainability-aware resource allocation, aligning decisions with influential factors and the model's confidence.
+Moreover, we emphasize feature attributions, including those from MIMO technology, which plays a unique role in our system model, as discussed earlier.
+Insights from MIMO along with other features are integral to understanding factors guiding CPU resource allocation.
+This serve as the basis for our model's confidence metric, based on soft attributions, ensuring alignment with our goal of transparency and explainability in resource allocation.